xavirepi/full-stack-code-test/README.md

   npm run seeds
   npm run dev
   ```
-To start the React App open a new terminal tab or window and got to full-stack-code-test directory then:
+To start the React App open a new terminal tab or window and go to full-stack-code-test directory then:
   ```
   cd Frontend
   npm install